jessbudd/portfolio-site/src/site/posts/how-to-set-up-git-aliases.md

 ---
-title: How to set up git aliases
+title: How to Set Up Git Aliases for Faster Development
 date: 2019-08-13
 meta: Testing meta description
 ---